patniharshit/jbechtel.github.io/_posts/2017-05-28-Community-Bonding-Period-Week-3.md

 ```

 Resulting bivariate colormaps are shown below.
 These can be considered as
-prototype of my project too.
+the prototype of my project too.

 * Viridis
 ![viridis_bivariate](http://i.imgur.com/evlN286.png)